Lake Superior State Lakers men's ice hockey: Modern era

+In 2014, after obtaining only three winning seasons in nine years, Roque was let go.
 Damon Whitten was named the 10th head coach of the Lakers in April 2014.
-In 2018-19, Whitten's fifth season as LSSU's coach, the Lakers won 23 games, which was Lake State's first season with over 20 wins since 2006-07 and the most wins the program had seen in a single season since 1995-96.
+In 2018–19, in Whitten's fifth season as LSSU's coach, the Lakers won 23 games, which was Lake State's first season with over 20 wins since 2006–07 and the most wins the program had seen in a single season since 1995-96.
 Whitten also guided the Lakers to their first ever Great Lakes Invitational championship in program history on New Year's Eve in 2018.